Yamato-Security/EnableWindowsLogSettings/ConfiguringSecurityLogAuditPolicies.md

 This will log attempts to access Security Account Manager (SAM) objects, such as user and computer accounts, groups, security descriptors, etc...

-Volume: High volume of events on Domain Controllers.
+Volume: `High volume of events on Domain Controllers`

 Default settings: `No Auditing`